 UA-141369524-4

-A Low FODMAP diet can also be a digestive reset, supporting a healthy eating lifestyle.
-The foods are mostly all plant-based and anti-inflammatory. 🌱
+The safer foods to eat are mostly all plant-based and anti-inflammatory. 🌱

 Coffee is one such example.
 It’s a Low FODMAP healthy ingredient.
 But the way it’s prepared (like as a regular hot brewed coffee) makes it more acidic.